 Our department has a history and culture of math faculty developing new expertise on the job; this has allowed us to build strong undergraduate programs in several areas, including actuarial science, computer and data science, analytical finance, and mathematics.

 The Department of Mathematical Sciences is dedicated to the ideals of liberal education.
 We strive to develop in our students enduring fundamental abilities of effective lifelong learning: precise reading, sound reasoning, and clear communication.
-More than any particular facts or theories, we emphasize that language, logic, and understanding are the heart and true power of mathematics.
+More than any particular facts or theories, we emphasize that language, logic, and understanding are the heart and the true power of mathematics.
 These principles guide the design and implementation of general education and service courses as well as the curricula for our majors.
 More information about the department.

 Working in the Department